 In the United States, summer school is a bit of an oxymoron.
 Summer, of course, is for play, and parties, and long hours out of doors.
 School, as we generally think, is for indoors and … well, not parties.
 So we understandably avoid the idea of schooling during these months of “freedom.”
 But those of us who know Charlotte Mason also know that CM school is far from boring and desk bound.
-In fact, summer is the perfect time to “school” when using a methods and philosophies developed by a woman who said, “Why would you be indoors when you could be out?”
+In fact, summer is the perfect time to “school” when using a methods and philosophies developed by a woman who said (and I paraphrase), “Why would you be indoors when you could be out?”

 This is such good news.
 When you use Charlotte Mason’s methods and philosophies in your school, you don’t have to give up the joy of those warm months if you need to catch up from last year due to unexpected crises.
 You could also use summer to get a little jump on hours for the next year.
 All you have to do is integrate the CM joyful feast into your daily or weekly summer routine.
 It’s that simple.